 GamerCamp is a hands-on postgraduate course at Birmingham University for coders, artists and producers of video games.
 We met the dev team while attending EuroGamer Expo in London and ultimately they decided they wanted our sound in their game.
 We met with the dev team in their office and had a good working relationship, culminating in a great finished product called Hold My Hand.

-Unfortunately as this project was primarily for a University project it couldn't be placed on any App Stores, however you can see gameplay videos and listen to the soundtrack on this page
+Unfortunately as this project was primarily for a University project it couldn't be placed on any App Stores, however you can still see gameplay videos and hear our soundtrack.

 Defend Your Crypt is a game made by my long-time collaborator Ratalaika Games.

 A tower-defense style game where you play as an ancient spirit, haunting a time-worn tomb which is being raided by thieves.
-The style was right up my alley as it called for ethnic, quirky timbres.
-Fun stuff!
+The style was well suited for me as it called for ethnic, quirky timbres.
+Fun stuff.

-Defend Your Crypt was firstly available for free on the Google Play Store and the App Store (download via this link), however due to its popularity it was ported to more platforms including the Nintendo eShop.
+Defend Your Crypt was firstly available for free on the Google Play Store and the App Store (download via this link), however due to its popularity it was ported to more platforms, including Nintendo eShop.

 A Man, Sinking was a collaboration between myself and film students from the University of York.
 It was Kickstarter funded for £4,000.
 Check the IMDb page here.